Eugene Murphy

-Eugene Murphy (born 26 August 1965) is an Irish Fianna Fáil politician who has served as a Senator for the Agricultural Panel since April 2020.
-He previously served as a Teachta Dála (TD) for the Roscommon–Galway constituency from 2016 to 2020.
+Eugene Murphy (born 26 August 1965) is an Irish independent politician who served as a Senator for the Agricultural Panel from June 2020 to January 2025.
+He served as a Fianna Fáil Teachta Dála (TD) for the Roscommon–Galway constituency from 2016 to 2020.

 He was a member of Roscommon County Council for the Boyle local electoral area from 1985 to 2016.
 He is a producer and presenter with local radio stations Shannonside and Northern Sound.

-He was the Fianna Fáil Spokesperson on the Office of Public Works and Flood Relief.
+He was the Fianna Fáil spokesperson on the Office of Public Works and Flood Relief.

 He lost his seat at the 2020 general election.
+He was elected to the Seanad at the 2020 Seanad election for the Agricultural Panel.

+Murphy sought a nomination from Fianna Fáil to be selected as candidate in Roscommon–Galway at the 2024 general election, but lost the constituency selection vote.
+On 4 November 2024, after the party told him he would not be added to their general election ticket, Murphy announced that he would contest as an independent.
+He was not elected to the Dáil, receiving 4,327 (10.5%) first preference votes.

+He contested the 2025 Seanad election as an independent candidate but was not elected.